 Generally, employees can change W-4 forms when they want to.
 However, there are some special regulations the IRS sets.

 If an employee undergoes an event that impacts their withholding, they must file a new Form W-4 within 10 days.

 If you receive a lock-in letter from the IRS, employees cannot change Forms W-4.
 The IRS sends lock-in letters when employees have not had enough money withheld from their wages.
 The lock-in letter determines an employee’s withholding arrangement.
 The IRS will send a lock-in letter to you and also a copy to give to the employee.

 How to change W-4 forms

 Employees can change Forms W-4 by filling out a new form.
 After they change their withholding information or filing status on the form, they must give it to you.
 You will then alter payroll for the employee, based on the new information.

 If you use employee self service, employees can change their Forms W-4 documents by logging into their portals.
 That way, they can submit changes through the system.
 Or, employees can print a new form and give it to you.

 When you receive an updated Form W-4 from an employee, you can make changes for the next payroll period.
 If you decide to wait, you have a time limit.
 According to the IRS, you have until the first payroll period ending on or after 30 days of receiving the form to make changes.

 Be sure to store the updated copy of Form W-4 in your records.

-When employees add or remove withholding allowances, you need to change payroll.
+When employees change up their withholding, you need to change payroll.
 With Patriot’s online payroll software, you don’t need to calculate their new federal income tax deduction.
-Simply enter the updated allowances, and let our software do the rest.
+Simply enter the updated information, and let our software do the rest.
 Get your free trial now!